rmulder/portf/webCrawler/README.md

 # Web Crawler

 ## Description
-Currently learning to implmement a web crawler with js/node, instead of python or java.
+Implementing a web crawler to make it easier to find jobs/internships on companie's websites.